Ichiro SAITO, Conductor

 Since his debut with the Japan Century Symphony Orchestra in 1997, he has appeared with other major Japanese orchestras such as the NHK Symphony Orchestra, the Kansai Philharmonic, the Japan Philharmonic Orchestra, the Kyoto Symphony Orchestra, the Szeged Philharmonic in Hungary, the Moravia National Philharmonic in the Czech Republic, the Oradea National Philharmonic in Romania, the Slovaki Philharmonic, and the Pardubice Czech Chamber Philharmonic Orchestra.

 Saito collaborated with the Central Aichi Symphony Orchestra as its Principal Conductor from 2009 to 2014.
-Since 2014 he has enjoyed positions as the Music Director of Kyoto Philharmonic Chamber Orchestra and Principal Guest Conductor of the Central Aichi Symphony Orchestra.
+Since 2014 he has enjoyed positions as the Principal Guest Conductor of the Central Aichi Symphony Orchestra.
+Saito was the Music Director of Kyoto Philharmonic Chamber Orchestra from 2014 to 2019.

 He was awarded the 9th Nagoya PEN CLUB Award in 2014 for his interpretation of Japanese composers’ works.
 He and Kyoto Philharmonic Chamber Orchestra were awarded the 15th Yoshio Sagawa Music Award in 2017 for their subscription concert in April 2016.